OfferZen-Community/ultimate-software-developer-hiring-guide/docs/conducting-a-technical-assessment/conducting-a-technical-assessment.md

 :::info More resources

-If you would still like to carry out a remote whiteboard interview, you can use tools like [Miro](https://www.offerzen.com/companies/miro) or other online whiteboards.
-Read our [top tips on getting started with Miro here](https://www.offerzen.com/blog/10-tips-for-getting-started-with-miro)!
+If you would like to carry out a remote whiteboard interview, you can use tools like **[Miro](https://www.offerzen.com/companies/miro)** or other online whiteboards.
+Read our **[top tips on getting started with Miro here](https://www.offerzen.com/blog/10-tips-for-getting-started-with-miro)!**
 :::

 ## Take-home assessment